Services

 When attending one of our services for an outpatient appointment or a procedure you may be asked to confirm that we have an accurate contact number and mobile telephone number for you.
 This can be used to provide appointment details via SMS text messages and automated calls to advise you of appointment times.

-Some of the premises we use have surveillance cameras (CCTV) in order to:
+Some of the premises we use have surveillance cameras (CCTV) for the purpose of prevention and detection of crime as well as to:

 You have a right to make a Subject Access Request of surveillance information recorded of yourself and ask for a copy of it.
 Please see the ‘Data Subjects Rights’ section.
 The details you provide must contain sufficient information to identify you and assist us in finding the images on our systems.